 Wineries with Good Tours

-• B Cellars
+- B Cellars

 This winery has moved to St Helena, and has built a new tasting room, cave and so much more, all of which are stunning.
 In the tasting room, they have built a full commercial kitchen with a great chef who creates absolutely delicious small plates to go with each of the wines in their tasting.
 Appointments are absolutely required, but they do a full tour, sit down tasting with food pairings and great explanation of the wines.
-Highly recommended.
+Highly recommended. - Robert Mondavi Winery

 Robert Mondavi is viewed in many ways as the father of Napa Valley.
 He began in the wine business with his family in 1963, but after a feud over the winemaking practices at their winery, went out on his own in 1965, founding the Robert Mondavi winery in 1965.
 He went on to create some of the practices that are still in use today in modern winemaking, such as labeling wines in the US by varietal.
 While the wines aren’t considered the best wines of the valley, some of their reserve wines are great.
-The tour there is one of the best, and does a great job of walking you through how wine is made, from harvest to bottling.
+The tour there is one of the best, and does a great job of walking you through how wine is made, from harvest to bottling. - Opus One

 This winery has always impressed me immensely.
 It started as a joint project between Robert Mondavi and Baron Phillippe Rothschild of the famed Chateau Mouton Rothschild.
 The thing I love about this place is that it was built to combine the best of French and American winemaking, the best of old and new.
 The winemaking process they use is founded on old-fashioned principles – gravity rather than pumping, as little machinery as possible – but augmented where technology really helps make better wine.
 The decor, too, is a blend of old and new, combining modern furniture with Louis XIV pieces.
 And maybe most visually interesting is the building itself, which many say looks like a flying saucer atop an ancient pyramid, again combining old and “new”.
 The tour is pretty spectacular, as you can imagine.
 They do a “double vintage” tour in the morning that gives you the full tour plus tastings of two of their library vintages.
 It’s very pricy…$125 per person.
 The so-called regular tasting is the tour plus the currently poured vintage for $75 per person.
 The tasting bar will pour you a full glass of anything they are serving that day for varying prices, but the bottle prices are $115 for their second label, Overture, and about $300 per bottle for the Opus One.

-• Jarvis Estate
+- Jarvis Estate

 This winery is famous for its Cabernet and Chardonnay, and has a fabulous tour.
 It has a huge cave that is a sight to be seen, with an underground stream and waterfall.
 The tour shows several alcoves and rooms that feature a massive collection of large geodes.
-The tour is great, the tasting even better…it’s a bit more formal than some with a sit-down tasting of reserve wines that takes about an hour.
+The tour is great, the tasting even better…it’s a bit more formal than some with a sit-down tasting of reserve wines that takes about an hour. - Pride Mountain Winery

 Pride Mountain is unusual in that it’s lands straddle both Napa and Sonoma County borders.
 The border is actually marked with a line of bricks, and there are differences in how they handle grapes from either side (labeling, taxes, etc.).
 The views are amazing as it sits on the top of a hill, the wines are great and the people very friendly.
-A great place to visit and do a picnic.
+A great place to visit and do a picnic. - Silver Oak Winery

 This is another favorite of ours because their wines are so outstanding.
 Silver Oak is famous for making some of the best Cabernets in the valley and beyond.
 They only make two Cabernet wines each year (one from Alexander Valley grapes and one from Napa Valley grapes), and each is a gem.
 They also own Twomey Cellars (see below), which makes some of our favorite Pinot Noir.